Federal Funding Opportunities That Support Resilient Infrastructure, Smart Surfaces

 October 31, 2024 - (4 min read)

-Are you a municipal leader looking to expand resilient infrastructure to your hard surfaces like roads, parking lots, sidewalks, roof tops, and even the sides of building?
+Are you a municipal leader looking to expand resilient infrastructure to your hard surfaces like roads, parking lots, sidewalks, roof tops, and even the sides of buildings?
 NLC has been working with a group of 10 metro areas as part of the Cities for Smart Surfaces Project to help them transform surface infrastructure to mitigate climate change and improve resilience.

 At their most basic, Smart Surfaces increase local climate resiliency through innovative technologies such as green roofs, solar panels, reflective pavements, porous pavements and carbon-sequestering concrete.
 Many Smart Surfaces complement each other and can jointly be deployed in infrastructure projects to maximize cost-effectiveness, reduce urban heat islands and flooding.